mcclanahan/slikipedia/README.md

 ##Setup
 _You will need an Amazon AWS and Slack account._
 ###AWS###
-- [ ] Create the first Lambda function that will process the Slack Requests
 - [ ] Create an API Gateway API
  - [ ] Create a method of type: POST
  - [ ] Select Integration Type: Lambda